New Web Site and Blog

 That's when the real fun starts!

-PG: Because I like to torture my characters.
+Your friends know you as the “Queen of Angst and Torment.”
+How did you get that title?PG: Because I like to torture my characters.
 Especially my heroes.
 There's nothing quite like a tortured hero. lol!
 I have to admit, however, that there's a great deal more angst in the longer, romantic suspense books.
 My current series is fairly short--not as much room for real torture there.
 But I do try.

+When readers pick up a PG Forte book, what can they expect to find?
 PG: Well, there will be heat--that seems to be one of the constants, which is why my critique partners were so insistent that I write erotic romance.
 You'll find strong, well-rounded characters because, as I mentioned before, I adore my characters.
 And, hopefully, even in the darker stories you'll find humor because I love to laugh and I love to make my readers laugh as well--oh, especially through their tears.
 Come to think of it, maybe it's not just my characters that I love to torment.
 Hmm...

 Thanks to PG Forte for being a guest today.
-For more information about PG and her books, please visit:
+For more information about PG and her books, please visit:Website:

-MySpace: http:/www.myspace.com/pgforte
+http:/www.myspace.com/pgforte

 Worst Dates: Parents, Prison and ...
 Penis?

-On Sunday’s episode of “Chatting with Chase,” I interviewed Todd and Terry, the hilarious guys who have turned a box of romance novels into dating gold on “The Lonesome Losers Show,” which airs Saturday nights on http://www.readersentertainment.tv/.
+Todd and Terry, the hilarious guys who have turned a box of romance novels into dating gold on “

-For amusing highlights of the advice they shared, please visit my MySpace blog entry, “Interview with Todd and Terry – The Lonesome Losers” or listen firsthand here:
+For amusing highlights of the advice they shared, please visit my MySpace blog entry, “

 At any rate, some folks were nice enough to send in “worst date” experiences before my show.
 While some were covered on “Chatting with Chase,” there were some good ones that we did not have time to cover.
 For example:

-“… guy showed up wearing old ragged jeans and a faded out shirt … He took me through the drive through at Arby’s for dinner … He started driving out of town through the back country … He said he was taking me to see his family’s mountain cabin …” ~Crystal
+guy showed up wearing old ragged jeans and a faded out shirt … He took me through the drive through at Arby’s for dinner … He started driving out of town through the back country … He said he was taking me to see his family’s mountain cabin …” ~

 A while ago, I joined an online dating service.
-There was this guy who emailed me … his picture showed a nice-looking, tall guy … [on the date] this overweight, short guy rushes toward me, grabs me by the shoulders, and kisses me on the cheek … He told me he lives with his mother and masturbates while looking at Penthouse, but now, he was masturbating while looking at my online pictures.” ~Patricia
+There was this guy who emailed me … his picture showed a nice-looking, tall guy … [on the date] this overweight, short guy rushes toward me, grabs me by the shoulders, and kisses me on the cheek … He told me he lives with his mother and masturbates while looking at Penthouse, but now, he was masturbating while looking at my online pictures.” ~

 I was walking along the marina on a first date when the guy went to hold my hand.
 Me: Aw, your hands are cold.
-Him: Yeah, I think all my blood just rushed to my penis.” ~Ann
+Him: Yeah, I think all my blood just rushed to my penis.” ~

-Now, I think that these are pretty bad.
+AnnNow, I think that these are pretty bad.
 Care to share your worst date?

 My Playboy Radio Play Date Debut

-When my publicist, Victor Gulotta, emailed me to say I was going to be a guest on Playboy Radio, my mouth fell open.
+Victor Gulotta, emailed me to say I was going to be a guest on

-“Oh my God, I am so not a Bunny!”
+“Oh my God, I am so

 He reassured me.
 Not to worry, I was going to be a Play Date.